310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/tetora_1.md

 {% endbubble %}

 {% bubble Tetora v2 %}
 But Hiiro-kun's coming!
-He said he'll bring over Shiratori-kun too, so I plan to put my all when cooking this meal, to treat 'em good~♪.
+He said he'll bring over Shiratori-kun too, so I plan to put my all when cooking this meal, to treat 'em good~♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">